Faares/Curated/CONTRIBUTION.md

 * The material <ins>**IS NOT**</ins> about <ins>*HOW TO USE*</ins>[^hw] an applied tool or technology[^ht].
 Instead, concepts, methods, and engineering tricks are welcome.
 * If can be abused[^ab], clean it as possible.
 Don't forget to declare the *DISCLAIMER*.

-## TODO List
+## What We Need
-- We are open to all fields, especially medicine currently.
+1. We are open to all fields, especially medicine currently.
-- Prerequisite roadmap.
+2. Prerequisite roadmap.

 [^wp]: Philosophy is still the mother of all knowledge.
 However, we seek only "Technical" knowledge here.